About 93 A.D., Renowned Jewish historian Josephus wrote that Jesus was crucified under Pontius Pilate in the “Antiquities of the Jews,” 18.3.

 Finally, there is great evidence that Flavius Josephus is in fact, Joseph ben Gurion, the brother of Nicodemus ben Gurion, the Nicodemus who came to Jesus late one night in the Gospel of John, chapter 3.
 According to Scholar Mary Ellen Snodgrass, Flavius Josephus was born Joseph ben Mattathias during the time when Jerusalem was occupied by the Roman army.
 He is the son of Matthias ben Gurion, a priest at the temple in Jerusalem, who instructed Josephus in the Hebrew and Greek languages.
 In 56 A.D., Flavius Josephus became a member of the Pharisees and served the Emperor Nero in A.D.
 64. After a prophecy by Josephus in 69 A.D., Emperor Vespasian granted Josephus as a Roman citizenship.

-As a matter of fact, Nicodemus being a secret follower of Jesus, it is certain that this belief was known to his older brother, Josephus.
-The facts of Jesus death and resurrection were undoubtably communicated to Josephus by Nicodemus and remained a part of his understanding of who Jesus was.
+As a matter of fact, Nicodemus being a secret follower of Jesus, it is certain that this belief was known to his younger brother, Josephus.
+The facts of Jesus death and resurrection were undoubtedly communicated to Josephus by Nicodemus and remained a part of his understanding of who Jesus was.
 Though it is clear that Josephus was not a believer in Jesus, nevertheless, in his account of Jesus death by crucifixion under Pontius Pilate, it is certain that his text was greatly influenced by the first hand testimony of his brother, Nicodemus.

 Several respected scholars and well noted commentaries on this subject, are in agreement with this assessment of Josephus.
 When we examine the entire body of evidence that is available today, we must conclude that the Testimonium Flavianum, was written by Josephus and is a true and accurate account of Jesus crucifixion, not a Christian interpolation.